ahmederachidi/OpenDPY/README.md

 - must have prefix =
 - no nsfw
 - no viruses
-- no "inpossible to read" code
+- no "impossible to read" code